-Married to Yainee, who is the sister of former Padres 1st baseman and current member of the Atlanta Braves, Yonder Alonso.
-The couple married on in the offseason in 2014 in Angers, France, right outside of Paris. ..Manny and Yainee have a dog named "Kobe" (named after Kobe Bryant)...Yonder Alonso, whom Manny considers one of his best friends, introduced Manny to Yainee in 2009, when the three of them went to lunch one day after classes at the University of Miami.
+Married to Yainee, who is the sister of former Padres 1st baseman and recently retired, Yonder Alonso.
+The couple married on in the offseason in 2014 in Angers, France, right outside of Paris. ...Yonder, whom Manny considers one of his best friends, introduced Manny to Yainee in 2009, when the three of them went to lunch one day after classes at the University of Miami.
 Yonder had taken Manny under his wing, and while they were training for the season together, Manny and Yainee became friends.
-In 2011, Yonder invited Manny to join them on a family vacation in Spain, and it was at that time when Yainee and Manny started dating. ..When he was 17, ate empanadas with then-teammate Bryce Harper while in Barquisimeto, Venezuela with the 2009 under-18 U.S. National Team for the Pan Am junior world championships.
-“Crushed them,” Machado said. ..Graduated from Brito Miami Private High School and was drafted 3rd overall by the Orioles in 2010. ..Manny’s grandfather, Francisco Nuñez, had the largest impact on his passion for baseball.
-He passed away during his senior year of high school and Machado writes his initials (FN) in the infield dirt as he takes the field every game.
+In 2011, Yonder invited Manny to join them on a family vacation in Spain, and it was at that time when Yainee and Manny started dating. ...When he was 17, ate empanadas with then-teammate Bryce Harper while in Barquisimeto, Venezuela with the 2009 under-18 U.S. National Team for the Pan Am junior world championships.
+“Crushed them,” Machado said. ...Graduated from Brito Miami Private High School and was drafted 3rd overall by the Orioles in 2010. ...Manny’s grandfather, Francisco Nuñez, had the largest impact on his passion for baseball.
+He passed away during his senior year of high school and Machado writes his initials (FN) in the infield dirt as he takes the field every game. ...Manny and Yainee have a dog named “Kobe” (named after Kobe Bryant).

 In his first season with SD, led the Padres in runs (81), XBH (55) and BB (65), ranked T-1st in runs created (86), 2nd in HR (32), RBI (85), total hits (150), games played (156), atbats (587) and PA (661) and 3rd in 2B (21)...Among all qualifying NL hitters against LHP, he ranked T-1st in SLG (.685), T-6th in HR (13), 8th in OBP (.404) and T-9th in AVG (.315)...Among all qualifying NL hitters against RHP, his .239 AVG was 8th-lowest, his .400 SLG was 9th-lowest and his .315 OBP was 10th-lowest…but 19 of his 32 HR came against righties...Hit safely in a career-high 13 consecutive road games from April 30-May 28, slashing .333/.386/.549 with 5 2B, 2 HR and 7 RBI in that time...it tied with Eric Hosmer's 13-game road hitting streak from May 14-June 15 for the longest on the club...Recorded his 1st multi-HR game as a Padre on May 4 vs. LAD, with both HR coming off Rich Hill…it marked the 1st of 4 multi-HR games for Machado in 2019 (also: June 13 at COL, June 29 vs. STL and July 13 vs. ATL) and he finished the campaign with 50 career multi-HR games...Homered the day before on May 3 vs. LAD off Clayton Kershaw, the 1st of 7 times in 2019 he would homer in back-to-back games...Hit safely in a season-high 13 consecutive games from June 12-26, batting .456 (26-for-57) with 6 2B, 7 HR and 16 RBI…it was the 3rd-longest hitting streak of his career and the 2nd-longest by a Padre in 2019, trailing only Fernando Tatis Jr.'s 14 game streak from July-26-August 10...In the 4-game set at COL from June 13-16, Machado posted a 1.655 OPS, going 10-for-19 (.526) with 2 2B, 3 HR, 6 RBI and 1 BB…his 1.655 mark was the 2nd-highest OPS of any player in a 4-game series in 2019 (min.
 19 at-bats), behind COL Charlie Blackmon's 1.917 OPS in that same series...Recorded an RBI in 8-straight games from June 16-25, 1 game shy of the Padres franchise record (3x: Jason Bartlett in 2011, Steve Finley in 1996 and Sixto Lezcano in 1982)...In his return to Baltimore on June 25, homered in his 2nd at-bat, which was his 100th-career HR at Camden Yards...In his 4 games vs. BAL in 2019, he slashed .471/.526/.941 and hit 2 HR, 3 RBI and 6 runs scored...Hit his 200th career HR on July 20 at Wrigley Field, a 2-run HR off Jose Quintana…he became the 2nd-youngest 3B (27 years, 14 days old) to hit 200 HR in ML history, behind Eddie Matthews (25 years, 242 days)...Made his 1st-career PH plate appearance in the 9th inning on September 12 vs. CHC...went 4,678 career PA before logging his 1st-career PH appearance, shattering the longest start-of-career streak of PA without pinch-hitting (among players to debut since 1961), ahead of Deivi Cruz's streak of 2,479 PA from 1997-2001…made his 2nd-career PH appearance 10 days later on Sept.
 22 vs. ARI...Appeared in 156 games and made 154 starts, including 119 at 3B and 35 at SS...Grounded into 24 2B plays, the most in the NL and tied with Jose Abreu for the most in the majors...Hit .219 (62-for-283) in 78 games at Petco Park as opposed to a .289 mark (88-for-304) in 78 games on the road...when in opposing NL West ballparks, hit .306 (45-for-147) with 10 HR and 24 RBI…at Petco Park against the NL West, he hit .186 (22-for-118) with 5 HR and 15 RBI.